AdaCore/ada-spark-rfcs/considered/possibly_not_returning.rst

 evolutions of the tools correctly handle this use case.

-This feature seems like a natural extension of SPARK to go beyond the overly restrictive current interpretation of calls to non-returning procedures.
+This feature seems like a natural extension of SPARK to go beyond the overly restrictive current interpretation of calls to nonreturning procedures.

 Drawbacks
 =========